takahirox/tiny-web-metaverse/packages/client/Readme.md

 Framework user creates an `App` instance with [canvas](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement) and `roomId` in their user applications. `roomId` is an identifier for room.
 Only clients in the same room can see and communicate each other.
-In the constructor built-in entities, systems and serializers (explained later) are created or registered.
+In the constructor built-in entities and systems are created or registered.

 `App.start()` starts an application.
 This is an example of a minimal user application.
 (But nothing is rendered because no entity has been created to